retraigo/deto_website/content/events/non-technical-events/event3.md

 ---
 title: "Photography"
-description: "Unleash Your Tactical Powers: Enter the Arena of Valor in Valorant!.
-Don't blink or you'll lose it!!!"
+description: "The Beauty of Engineering"
 date: "2024-02-17"
 ---